JeremiahKaren/35percent.github.io/_posts/2018-12-14-mayor-approves-shopping-centre.md

 It has been apparent that Delancey have also dragged their feet setting up the Trader Panel, which has meant that traders have had little influence over the design of Castle Square, prompting several practical objections, such as lack of window space to display goods.
 The Traders Panel has also not been able to address fundamental issues, like leases that provide some certainty beyond the life time of Castle Square and the rents to be paid.
 This proved to be the biggest problem for sub-committee members.
 Delancey claimed that the rents to be paid would be on a par with what is being at the moment by shopping centre, with officer's citing an average rent of £64psf.
 This was fiercely contested by the Elephant Traders Association and the sub-committee deferred a decision to allow officers to gather more information.

+The sub-committee si due to reconvene meeting

-## Mayor disappoints
+## Mayor gives dire scheme his approval

+Hopes that the Mayor would have the courage to reject a scheme that enjoys negligible local support were sorely disappointed by his refusal to intervene.
+It transpires that the [decision was passed on](http://www.london-se1.co.uk/news/view/9772) to deputy mayor for planning Jules Pipe, when the Mayor cited a conflict of interest, being chair of TfL, who are party to the schemes s106 agreemnt, includin a deal with TfL for Delancey to provide a new Northern lind tube entrance.
+The decision remains the Mayor's, though, in a formal and legal sense.

 ![](http://35percent.org/img/traderscompsk.jpeg)

-Hammering the final nail in the coffin of the Elephant's long-standing, low-income community, the Mayor issued a [report](https://docdro.id/njfeOJz) on Monday which..
+ issued a [report](https://docdro.id/njfeOJz) on Monday which..

 Despite the scheme's failure to meet the Council's own minimum affordable housing requirements for social rented housing  and a press release which